 The Isabel that moved to Sligo four months past was different.
 She’d always been quiet and private, but now she was distant and impassive.
 No one had seen her smile in months now.
 The antidepressants had somehow made her quieter.

 “Can I ask you something?” he said, their feet making crunching sounds as they stepped on dry leaves on the road.
 She nodded.

 “Is everything okay at school?” he asked.
 “I mean, do they treat you normally?”

 “Everyone.
 Teachers, students…”

 She looked at him, her feet stopping awkwardly.
 “What’s there to be sure about?”
 Her voice was stern.
 “Who would want to hang around with a girl who tried killing herself?
 I’m mental.
 Weird.”

 Brandon frowned, his hands fisting at his sides.
-He’d finished school a couple of years ago, so he hadn’t forgotten what the students could be like.
+He had finished school a couple of years ago, and had not forgotten what the students could be like.
 Small town kids were less civil than city kids.
 They often forgot decorum or manners.
 He’d always been the popular guy.
 But he’d seen Mark get bullied and Kyle bullying.
-It wasn’t pretty.
+It was not pretty.